feature-engine/feature_engine/docs/user_guide/discretisation/IncreasingWidthDiscretiser.rst

 		    data['SalePrice'], test_size=0.3, random_state=0)

-Now we want to discretise the 2 variables indicated below into 10 intervals of equal
+Now we want to discretise the 2 variables indicated below into 10 intervals of increasing
 width:

 .. code:: python